 Please refer to the enrolment pattern in the Study tab.

 Important things to keep in mind when planning your enrolment

 - Students with a Bachelor degree or Graduate Diploma that includes programming or maths may be able to obtain exemption or credit for some of the introductory courses included in the core.
-Note: applying for status is essentially a statement that if you were to take the ANU exam for that introductory course, you would achieve 60% or greater.

 - Students who have completed the Graduate Diploma of Computing with a GPA of 5 or above may articulate into the MCOMP with up to 48 units of advanced standing.

 - Instructions on how to apply for credit/exemptions can be found here.
 Please note the additional requirements that apply to the MCOMP located at the bottom of that page.